 Every student has one lesson every fortnight, dedicated solely to Next Steps support.
-These are led by our careers lead, Mrs Shillingford and supported by tutors and other teaching staff.
 We know that deciding on next steps can be difficult; be it going to university, getting an apprenticeship, or securing employment.
 These sessions will educate the students as to the options they have, as well as guiding students through the operational processes, skills and knowledge required for their desired pathway, including personal statement writing, interview techniques, how to find and apply for an apprenticeship and UCAS application.
-All this will be in place so that our students can secure their best future.
+All this is in place so that our students can secure their best future.